-- a) In Oregon, within which a group entity must be physically located in order to qualify as an Employer and recipient of the Group Contract. - b) In Oregon and Southwest Washington, within which Subscribers, other than out-of-area Subscribers, must work or reside.
+- a) In Oregon, within which a group entity must be physically located in order to qualify as an Employer and recipient of the Group Contract. - b) In Oregon and Southwest Washington, within which Subscribers, other than Out-of-Area Subscribers, must work or reside.

-Network Providers are located within the Service Area, as well as outside of the Service Area through our national network.
+In-Network Providers are located within the Service Area, as well as outside of the Service Area through our national network.

+Service Areas include:

-Oregon Service Area: All ZIP codes in all Oregon.
+All ZIP codes in Oregon.